vjmakers/vjmakers.github.io/projects/index.md

 ### VJC Street View

-The students wondered if they could help the school reach out to more O levels students but displaying the beautiful VJC campus via 360 photos, using technology similar to google street view.
+The students wondered if they could help the school reach out to more O Level students by displaying the beautiful VJC campus via 360 photos, using technology similar to Google Street View.

 ## 2016